 Authority

 The Staff Alliance receives its authority by policy 03.01.01 of the UA Board of Regents which derives its authority from the Constitution and statutes of the State of Alaska.
-The Staff Alliance shall carry out its function subject to the authority of the board of regents and the UA president.
+The Staff Alliance shall carry out its function subject to the authority of the UA Board of Regents and the University of Alaska president.

 Purposes